Report on Government Services 2019

 Compliance with service standards

-Number of in-scope complaints received by the Aged Care Complaints Commissioner per 1000 care recipients, 2016-17
+Number of in-scope complaints received for residential aged care services by the Aged Care Complaints Commissioner per 1000 residential aged care residents, 2017-18

 Cost per output unit